JasonZengJ/GridPanelDemo/README.md

 ##Introduction
-A demo for the Auto Layout.It's written in Swift and looks not bad ：）.
+A demo for the Auto Layout and Flip Animation.It's written in Swift and looks not bad ：）.